A good email campaign is just like a cake. It has a lot of ingredients, it’s full of flavour, but without a recipe, it can quickly go downhill.

-Another thing you should consider an absolute necessity is segmenting your list.
+Another thing you should consider an absolute necessity is segmenting your list and verifying your email adresses.
 Without proper segmentation, your emails may reach someone who’s not interested in this type of content and ultimately cause them to unsubscribe.
 You want to segment your contacts in a smart way.
 The more precise segmentation, the better content you can deliver.
 This will result in people waiting for your emails, instead tossing them in the bin.

 We mentioned segments, but lists are slightly different and usually a bit less specific than a segment.
 This, of course, is again a critical piece of the email campaign puzzle.
 Make sure you're sending to your current, relevant, good quality list of subscribers so you don't generate complaints or damage your domain or sender reputation.

 The last thing you want to pay attention to is the subject line.
 Your subject line should be informative, yet catchy, but not deceptive.
 Keep it under 40 characters, and consider using emojis when appropriate.
 Plus, remember you get bonus space in the preheader or preview text where your reader gets a peek at the content of your message -make sure your text here is useful and appropriate.

 Moving on to the heart of your campaign - the content of the email.
 There are a couple of things you need to have on your checklist if you want your email campaigns to succeed.